At the Southwest Scoliosis and Spine Institute we prioritize the Spine and the associated Pain when something is not correct.

 - How doctors diagnose the condition

-- The treatment options
+- The non-surgical and surgical treatment options

 Cervical Radiculopathy (“Pinched Nerve”) Causes

-Nerve roots that go from the spinal cord in the cervical spine travel into the arm.
+Nerve roots that go from the spinal cord to the cervical spine travel into the arm.
 Along the way, these nerves supply sensation (feeling) to areas of the skin from the shoulder to the fingers.
 Additionally, they also carry electrical signals to muscles that move the arm, hand, or fingers.
 Meanwhile, problems occur when one of these nerves becomes inflamed and pinched by a herniated disc or bone spur.

-When the neck moves, it generates tension and pressure to the spine.
+When the neck moves, it generates tension and pressure on the spine.
 Therefore, the disc between each vertebra responds by acting as a shock absorber.
 Additionally, bending the neck forward compresses the discs between the vertebrae and tends to bulge the discs backward toward the spinal canal and nerve roots.